ExpressLRS/Docs/docs/software/mavlink.md

     1. Configure MAVLink sending rate with MAV_0_RATE to `9600 B/s`

 === "INAV"
-    **CURRENTLY IN DEVELOPMENT** -
+    **UNSUPPORTED, CURRENTLY IN DEVELOPMENT** -
+    Released versions (up to version 7) of iNav cannot use Mavlink due the limitations highlighted in the Betaflight tab.
-    As of update 8.0, which is currently not released yet, INAV has support for proper MAVLink integrations.
-Until then, refer to the Betaflight tab.
+    As of version 8.0, which is currently not released yet, these limitations have been partially resolved and there is limited MAVLINK support.

+    For testing of development version:
     For the below steps, when a UART connection is mentioned, it will be written as `UARTx`.
 Replace `x` with the UART number you are using.

     1. In the Ports tab, set the UARTx `Telemetry Protocol` to `MAVLink`, and the baud rate to `460800`.
 Make sure `RX Serial` is disabled.